Contemporary Artist Memes

 The root of his problem

 In fact, Kapoor is one of the richest artists alive.
 He has repeatedly been referred to as ‘everything wrong with the art world’, and the epitome of the art worlds elitism problem.
 As a self-made successful artist, he had all odds against him while still made it.
 Just to be fair, he definitely had some superpowers.

-A-train meme: Takashi Murakami
+Takashi Murakami Memes